How To Get Rid of Fruit Flies Quickly

 • Cleaning: Fruit flies breed in moist, dark places.
 It is essential to clean your kitchen thoroughly to get rid of them.
 This includes regularly wiping down counters, appliances, and sinks and emptying trash cans.

 • Using chemicals: Several chemical sprays, like Zevo fruit fly spray, can also kill fruit flies.
-However, using these products carefully is essential, as they can harm people and pets and can be dangerous if used on countertops or near food sources.
+However, using these products carefully is essential, as they can harm people and pets and be dangerous if used on countertops or near food sources.

 Below, we break down the fastest steps for how to deal with fruit flies: